Two rescued after falling into M&M Mars factory chocolate tank - NewsBreak

 Two rescued after falling into M&M Mars factory chocolate tank

 ELIZABETHTOWN, Pa.
-(WHTM) – A rescue was prompted at the Mars M&M factory in Pennsylvania after two people became stuck in a chocolate tank.
+(WHTM) – A rescue was prompted at the Mars M&M factory in Lancaster County after two people became stuck in a chocolate tank.

 A Lancaster County 911 supervisor says the first victim was extricated from the tank at 3:10 p.m. and the second was out by 3:25 p.m. after both fell into the tank.
-The condition of both victims is unknown at this time, but both were taken to area hospitals.
+The condition of both victims is unknown at this time.

-A Mars Wrigley spokesperson said they were managing the situation and are “extremely grateful for the quick work of the first responders.”
+A Mars Wrigley spokesperson says they “are actively managing the situation and our primary focus is supporting emergency teams on site. “

 It’s unclear if the tank was empty or contained chocolate at the time of the rescue.